mathieucollet/recipe_manager/README.md

 ## Usage
 You can create a user and use the platform as you wish.

+The project database is pre-filled, via Laravel's seed system, with two recipes and their ingredients, tags and users.

 Two users exist by default:
 - Login : user@user.user - Password : useruser
 - Login : admin@admin.admin - Password : adminadmin